Skip links

 Utilizing third party solutions can prove problematic, especially when dealing with multiple clients.

-Many providers charge extra fees for providing reports that break down traffic by demographics, geography, browser type, referral , and more.
+Many providers charge extra fees for providing reports that break down traffic by demographics, geography, browser type, referral URL, and more.

 Google Analytics is a free service offered by Google that generates detailed statistics about website activity in order to help website owners analyze their visitors and improve the user experience.